theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
+The MVP of this onlyvillains website includes the following core features:
+* User registration and login functionality
+* A search bar enabling users to find schemes by name
+* Capability to create their schemes and add them to the website
+* Notifications alerting users if they already have a scheme in their cart or when they add a scheme to the cart

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._